 The Council's objectives reflect the overall vision and are detailed in a series of critical activities which are regularly planned.
-It had been recognised that in some areas it is not always evident how these formed part of individual goals for staff and this was an area identified for improvement through enhancement of the staff PDA process and linkages into the vision and the Blaby District Plan and development of the Performance Framework.
-With the adoption of a new Performance Framework in 2022/23 this new system to record and track both the corporate plan and service plans started to become embedded within the organisation.
+Through the enhancement of the staff PDA process with linkages into the vision and the Blaby District Plan we have developed the Performance Framework to record and track both the corporate plan and service plans.
+This relatively new Performance Framework is now becoming embedded within the organisation.

 The following section lists the key elements of the systems and processes that comprise the Council's governance framework with a commentary setting out how the Council's arrangements comply with each of the principles in the CIPFA/SOLACE Framework - Delivering Good Governance in Local Government as follows: